Tips for happy living sent FREE to your inbox

 Streaming services, cable TV, and magazine subscriptions can quietly drain your budget, especially when introductory rates expire, and prices jump.
 Many companies are willing to lower your rate if you call and threaten to cancel.
 In fact, some have “customer retention specialists” whose primary job is to keep people from canceling their accounts.

-- Streaming Services: Bundling subscriptions (e.g., Disney+, Hulu, and ESPN+ for $13.99/month) can save $15–$30/month compared to subscribing individually.
+• Streaming Services: Bundling subscriptions (e.g., Disney+, Hulu) for instance can save about $13–$22 month compared to subscribing individually.
+The exact savings depends on current promotions and what you choose to bundle.

 Embrace Grocery Store Apps and Loyalty Programs

 Most major grocery chains now offer loyalty programs and apps with digital coupons and rewards.
 Signing up and digitally “clipping” coupons can lead to significant discounts on items you already buy.
 All without cluttering up your purse or car glove compartment with paper coupons.
-An added advantage: You don’t have to remember to take coupons with you.
-The digital coupons will stay on your device for as long as they’re valid.

 Estimated Annual Savings: $400–$600